-The experiment was conducted during summer 2023 at Centre for Vegetable Research, C. P. College of Agriculture, Sardarkrushinagar Dantiwada Agricultural University, Sardarkrushinagar, Gujarat.
-Okra variety GAO 5 was raised at the spacing of 45 X 30 cm.
-All agronomical practices were followed to raise okra crop.
-The experiment was laid out in Randomized Block Design (RBD) with three replications.
-Seven botanicals viz., azadirachtin 0.006 per cent, tobacco decoction 2 per cent, neem seed kernel extract 5 per cent, pongamia oil 1 per cent, nafatiya leaf extract 10 per cent, custard apple leaf extract 10 per cent and lantana leaf extract 10 per cent were evaluated for their efficacy against leafhopper.
+The experiment was conducted during the summer of 2023 at the Centre for Vegetable Research, C. P. College of Agriculture, Sardarkrushinagar Dantiwada Agricultural University, Sardarkrushinagar, Gujarat.
+Okra variety GAO 5 was raised at a spacing of 45 X 30 cm.
+All agronomical practices were followed to raise the okra crop.
+The experiment was laid out in a Randomized Block Design (RBD) with three replications.
+Seven botanicals, viz., azadirachtin 0.006 per cent, tobacco (Nicotiana tabacum) decoction 2 per cent, neem seed kernel extract (NSKE) 5 per cent, Pongamia oil 1 per cent, nafatiya leaf extract 10 per cent, custard apple leaf extract 10 per cent, and Lantana leaf extract 10 per cent, were evaluated for their efficacy against leafhopper.

-The first spray was applied on the appearance of leafhopper and subsequent two sprays were applied at 10 days interval.
-Treatment wise application of botanicals was made by using high volume knapsack sprayer, fitted with hollow cone nozzle, with required concentration.
+The first spray was applied on the appearance of leafhopper, and the subsequent two sprays were applied at 10-day intervals.
+Treatment-wise application of botanicals was made by using a high-volume knapsack sprayer, fitted with a hollow cone nozzle, with the required concentration.
 To record observations on leafhopper population, ten plants were randomly selected from each net plot area.
-From each selected plant, one leaf each from top, middle and lower canopy was observed and the number of leafhoppers were counted before spray as well as 3, 7 and 9 days after each spray.
-Picking wise yield was recorded and converted into kg per ha.
+From each selected plant, one leaf each from the top, middle, and lower canopy was observed, and the number of leafhoppers was counted before spray as well as 3, 7, and 9 days after each spray.
+Picking-wise wise yield was recorded and converted into kg per ha.
 The data obtained were analyzed by following standard statistical technique (Steel and Torrie, 1980).
-Increase in yield over control, avoidable losses and economics were worked out.
+Increase in yield over control, avoidable losses, and economics were worked out.

 Results and Discussion